 But today, Bangkok is threatened again.
-Well, threatened is maybe not the right word, because the flooding already started.
+Well, threatened maybe is not the right word, because the flooding already started.
 The Chao Praya river is bursting its waters right into the city.

 Of course, the rains of the last few weeks were devastating and it doesn’t sound reasonable to just blame the government—two years is just not enough to fix everything.